 - Remove the second strip of protective liner and press the rest of the sticky side of the patch firmly against your skin.
 Be sure that the patch is pressed flat against the skin with no bumps or folds and the edges are firmly attached to the skin.

 - Wash your hands with soap and water after you handle the patch.

 - After you have worn the patch for 24 hours, use your fingers to peel the patch off slowly and gently.
-Fold the patch in half with the sticky sides together and throw it away in a trash can that is out of reach of children and pets.
+Fold the patch in half with the sticky sides together and dispose of it safely, out of reach of children and pets.

 - Apply a new patch to a different area immediately by following steps 1 to 8.